 Tip from the study: Offer methods for online and mobile learning.

-Secure the needs of the learners of tomorrow now!
+Secure the needs of tomorrow's learners now!

 Blended Learning = Mobile Learning + Professional Support.